boveus/hyrax-wiki/Solr-Search-Builders.md

             .with(q: 'Abraham Lincoln')
 ```

 However, at this level, many if not most of the additional methods do not follow this pattern.
-So the builders build searches in the general sense of the name, not by strictly following the builder pattern.
+So these builders create searches in the general sense of the name, not by strictly following the Builder pattern.
 Refer to the `Blacklight::SearchBuilder` class if you want to be certain of whether a method can be chained.
 That leads to the next topic...

 ## Ancestry